Meet the Company

 Chloe Mae Kastner

 Upon graduating high school, Chloe worked with the musical theatre group, Theatre MAMA, where she performed daily in Times Square working as a brand ambassador for the Radio City Rockettes as well as the broadway shows: “Finding Neverland” “Paramore” and “Chicago”.
-You can also see Chloe in Caitlin Dwyers music video “Games” as well as “Neck Tattoos” by Live Well.
+You can also see Chloe in Caitlin Dwyers music video “Games” as well as “Neck Tattoos” and "Classes" by Live Well.
 Chloe has modeled for Paramour on Broadway, Stand Steady Desks, and She+Sky.

-May 2019, Kastner graduated with a BA in Dance at Manhattanville College where she performed for Marta Renzi, Andrei Kisselev and Takehiro Ueyama.
-Since graduation, Chloe founded her own dance company in November 2018.
-She has toured her work locally and globally.
-The summer, CKDC had its global debut at the 2019 Fringe Festival in Edinburgh Scotland where she was recognized by BBC and dance critic David Meade.
+May 2019, Kastner graduated with a BA in Dance at Manhattanville College where she performed for Marta Renzi, Andrei Kisselev and Takehiro Ueyama. prior to graduation, Chloe founded her own dance company in November of 2018 upon being accepted to the 2019 Edinburgh Fringe Festival.
+During CKDC's global debut at the 2019 Fringe, she was recognized by BBC and dance critic David Meade.
 Since then, Kastner has continued to tour her work globally as well as nationally.
 Chloe was a selected company at 7 Midnight Performance Series in the October and December showcases.
 In December 2019 she was also an artist at the first annual “Breaking Boundaries Dance Festival” in White Plains NY.
-This fall Kastner will be debuting the concert-length piece “Joy is Sick” as a featured Emerging Artist in the New Works Festival in Manhattan.
+This fall Kastner will be debuting the concert-length piece “Letters to No One" as a featured Emerging Artist in the New Works Festival in Manhattan.
 Chloe is truly a storyteller and wants the world to see how dance can speak the words, that we cannot find.